RedTopper/Midi-Factorio/README.md

 ### Automation tips:

 You can pipe the settings you use into this program.
 Instead of typing into standard input, have the computer do it for you.

+### Broken MIDIs:

+Some MIDIs just can't be parsed.
+If you ever get an infinite loop of "Tempo set to xxxx", it's likely that MIDI does not work.
+You could try a few things to resolve this:

+ * Import it into a MIDI editing program and re-export it
+ * Find another, similar MIDI online
+ * Edit the file with MuseScore or similar notation software, and re-export that